Usually, liability in law arises where someone negligently or intentionally causes a wrongdoing to another.

 Another way is to show that the damage suffered by the claimant was not caused by the acts of the defendant in question.
 That deprives the claimant of an award in damages, or minimises it.

-When that loss can't be shown on the evidence, the claimant is left to recover nominal damages.
+When that loss can't be shown on the evidence before a court, the claimant is left to recover nominal damages.

 Examples of Strict Liability